HOME > MANCHESTER PRIDE INVESTIGATION

 THE PARADE

-But please don't take my word for it.
+There are numerous other examples of the crowd figures being grossly exaggerated.
+But don't take my word for it.
 On the page linked below there are maps and links to satellite images on Google Maps, so you can measure the length of the parade route and the width of Manchester's Victorian streets for yourself.

 The streets are only about 15 yards wide from building to building along almost the entire parade route.
 The crowd figures the organisers and some sections of the media quote (often 200,000 or 250,000 here in the Manchester Evening News) are physically impossible, even if the full width of every street (pavement and road) was filled with people along the entire parade route.